segmentio/topicctl/README.md

 We recently revamped `topicctl` to support ZooKeeper-less cluster access as well as some additional security options (SSL and SASL)!
-All changes should be backwards compatible, but you'll need to update your cluster configs if you want to take advantage of these new features; see the ["Clusters" section below](#clusters) for more details on the latest config format.
+All changes should be backwards compatible, but you'll need to update your cluster configs if you want to take advantage of these new features; see the [clusters section below](#clusters) for more details on the latest config format.

 The code for the old version has been preserved in the [v0 branch](https://github.com/segmentio/topicctl/tree/v0) if you run into problems and need to